Shafeli/shafeli/README.md

 ---

 ### 👋 About Me
 Former chef turned backend developer who builds practical, self-hosted systems with .NET Core, EF Core, and Docker.
 I specialize in designing APIs, connecting services, and deploying real tools that solve everyday problems.

-I also have deep experience with engine internals and low-level systems from years of C++ work.
+On the infrastructure side, I maintain a home lab where I self-host databases, .NET services, and AI workloads.
+Recently, I’ve been building a wrapper around **Ollama** to expose local LLMs as a microservice, enabling other apps in my lab to integrate generative AI seamlessly.

 ---

 ### 🧰 What I Do
 - 🛠️ Develop secure, modular backend services with **ASP.NET Core**, **SQL Server**, **Entity Framework Core**, and **Docker**
 - 🌐 Build Blazor frontends and self-hosted apps for real-world use (home lab deployments, internal tools)
+- 🤖 Integrate **LLMs as microservices** into private infrastructure using Docker + Ollama
 - ⚡ Automate workflows and optimize developer experience
 - 🔬 Explore systems internals with **C++**, **Vulkan**, and engine architecture (secondary focus)